 How to Create an Ergonomic Workstation

-82 percent of work and study hours are spent being sedentary.
+Eighty-two percent of work and study hours are spent being sedentary.
 This means creating a workplace that is comfortable yet ergonomically correct for standing, sitting, and moving around is essential.
 It can be valuable to factor the cost of your home office setup into your budget for college.
 This allows you to create a proper environment while accounting for all of the necessary expenses in advance.

-Ergonomic Desk Selection and Set-Up
+Ergonomic Desk Selection and Setup

 There are a wealth of standing desk options on the market.
 If you choose this type for your studying needs, figure out how large you need the desk’s work surface to be, as well as how much space you can take up on the floor.
-Measure your own height, and where you would like to keep a keyboard.
+Measure your own height and where you would like to keep a keyboard.
 Measure for the monitors you may need, and make sure you buy a desk that can accommodate them.

 Make sure to have something soft and supportive to stand on, like a yoga mat.
-While standing, focus on not slouching, keeping your feet on the floor, and keeping your computer screen positioned at eye level.
+While standing, focus on not slouching, keeping your feet on the floor, and your computer screen positioned at eye level.

 Choosing an Ergonomic Computer Chair